storyblok/blueprint-core-react/README.md

 Integrate [React](https://react.dev/) with [Storyblok](http://www.storyblok.com) as a headless CMS.

-This blueprint is ideal for kickstarting new Storyblok and Next.js projects.
+This blueprint is ideal for kickstarting new Storyblok and React projects.
 What's inside:
 - Pre-configured default blocks: `page`, `teaser`, `grid`, and `feature`.
 - Support for the Visual Editor's live preview.
 - Dynamic routing to fetch and render new stories automatically.